-Military homeowners, like all others, should start with their lender or servicer to see what help might be available.
-They can also explore their eligibility for the government's Making Home Affordable program, which enables some underwater homeowners to refinance.
+The 2008 housing crash along with high unemployment rates and the transient military lifestyle unfortunately left many service members facing upside-down mortgages.
+Fast-forward to 2019, the housing market has since recovered.
+In the event that the market is to crash again, Military homeowners should start with their lender or servicer to see what help might be available, as well as exploring their eligibility for the government's Making Home Affordable program, which enables some underwater homeowners to refinance.

-But when a PCS, a deployment or another military move is on the horizon, these homeowners often find themselves in a tough spot.
-Here’s a look at three ways some are dealing with the epidemic:
+Permanent Change of Station or PCS affects service members and their families every year.
+When a PCS, a deployment or another military move is on the horizon, these homeowners often find themselves in a tough spot.
+Let’s take a look at three ways some service members and their families deal with PCS.

-Probably one of the least appealing options for a military member is waiting until the market improves.
-Postponing PCS or deployment orders in order to sell your home just isn’t possible.
+Waiting for the market to improve might not be the most appealing option because let’s face it, postponing PCS or deployment orders in order to sell your home just isn’t possible.
 If a service member is able, he or she can have a spouse or family member stay and maintain the home until it sells.

 Military members know moving is part of the job, but the desire to own a home is still strong for many.
 Homeowners may be able to boost their chances of selling in a crunch by working on the home's appeal.
 Here are some ways: